old-times-sake/network-security-lab/README.md

-Lab 1: Network Firewall Configuration & Verification (Windows/Linux)
+# Lab 1: Network Firewall Configuration & Verification (Windows/Linux)

+## Authors
+* old-times-sake

-Project Overview
+## Project Overview
-This laboratory focuses on the practical implementation of network security policies using stateful and stateless firewalls.
-The project covers rule creation, administrative automation via CLI, and traffic observability through system logs on both Windows and Linux platforms.
+This project documents the practical implementation of network security policies using stateful and stateless firewalls on Windows and Linux platforms.
+The lab focuses on service blocking, administrative automation, and network observability through system logs.

-Authors: Maciej Borysiewicz, Mikołaj Zarzeczny
-Key Technical Objectives
-•	Policy Implementation: Deploying "explicit block" rules for specific services (TCP/80).
-•	Automation: Comparing GUI-based configuration with PowerShell scripting for reproducible security policies.
-•	Observability: Utilizing Event Viewer (Windows) and UFW status (Linux) to audit firewall changes.
-•	Validation: Performing positive and negative connectivity tests using an Apache HTTP server.
-Technical Stack
+## Technical Implementation

-Platform	Tools & Services
-Windows	Windows Defender Firewall (WFAS), PowerShell, Event Viewer (ID 2097) Linux	UFW (Uncomplicated Firewall)
-Services	Apache HTTP Server (httpd)
-Laboratory Workflow
-1. Windows Firewall Configuration
+### Windows Environment
+**GUI Configuration**: Utilized Windows Defender Firewall with Advanced Security (WFAS) to create an inbound rule named `Blokada_HTTP_80`.
-•	GUI Method: Used the "New Inbound Rule Wizard" to block incoming traffic on TCP Port 80.
+**Service Control**: Implemented an explicit block for all incoming traffic on **TCP Port 80**.
-•	CLI Method: Executed the New-NetFirewallRule command in PowerShell to automate the block policy.
-•	Verification: Confirmed rule persistence and priority within the WFAS console.
-2. Linux Firewall Management
-•	Activation: Enabled UFW to transition from inactive to active state.
-•	Rule Setup: Implemented an "explicit allow" policy for administrative traffic: o	SSH (22/tcp) o	RDP (3389/tcp)
-3. Auditing & Logging
-•	Analyzed Event ID 2097 in the Windows Firewall channel to verify that new rules were successfully parsed and added to the exception list.
+**PowerShell Automation**: Automated the deployment of the block policy using the `New-NetFirewallRule` command.
+**Auditing**: Verified rule enforcement by monitoring **Event ID 2097** in the Windows Event Viewer.

+### Linux Environment
+**Firewall Activation**: Configured the Uncomplicated Firewall (UFW), transitioning the status from inactive to active.
+**Access Control**: Defined "explicit allow" rules for administrative services, specifically permitting **SSH (22/tcp)** and **RDP (3389/tcp)** traffic.

-4. Testing & Validation
+## Testing & Validation
-•	Initial State: Verified that the Apache server was reachable ("It works!") before applying blocks.
+**Initial State**: Verified that the Apache HTTP server was operational and reachable, displaying the "It works!" status.
-•	Policy Enforcement: Confirmed that firewall rules effectively dropped traffic to port 80 despite the application service being operational.
+**Rule Verification**: Conducted connectivity tests to ensure that the firewall successfully dropped packets on port 80 while the application service remained active.
+**Syntax Checks**: Performed pre-deployment validation using `httpd.exe -t` to ensure application stability before testing firewall rules.

-Conclusion
+## Conclusion
-The lab demonstrates that while GUI tools are effective for visual verification, CLI tools (PowerShell/UFW) provide the automation necessary for consistent security posture across multiple endpoints.
-Proper logging remains the cornerstone of network observability and incident response.
+The lab demonstrates the efficacy of both graphical and command-line tools in managing network security perimeters.
+By utilizing persistent configurations and detailed logging, the environment ensures high observability and a reduced attack surface.